ShepherdOnline/ShepherdOnline/_drafts/2016-11-06-announcing-new-improvements-for-the-shepherd-journal.md

 categories:
   - Uncategorized
 ---
-This weekend, as I was walking home from the
+I was walking home from the softball/baseball